HITECHCRIME/HC_SG250/README.md

 ## Lyrics

 ```
-put a bullet in my brain
+put a bullet in my brain never change
-never change all i see it went away
+all i see it went away
 son is first hope caught his eye
 i've always told this saying to all
-someone made deep cuts
+someone made deep cuts / some tied my rights
 so i cannot say
 so i cannot say

-uuu eyyy
-never stay the same
+(uuu eyyy)
+XXXXXXXXXXXXXXX fold on

-something wrong all the things
-i see ya got going on
+something wrong all the things i see ya got going on
 i some used to sync to fall-offs
 accept all, except the fall / accept no fall

-don't call all in all stay in fog and dust
+don't call in all stay in fog and dust
 sayin' what you got on saying you bugger off
 i stay in the flame to run it off
 i say i'm never gonna right the wrong, right your wrong

 symbol
 it's a symbol i've given up

+i say i'm gonna kill it off
-say i'm gone
+let's say i'm gone

-01:20 flame in the sun
+01:20 flame in the sun (aye)

 always a thorax hold on
 our flame gotta
 got the fate is on

+never stay the same

 ```